How To Grow Trillium

 Digging trilliums you planted in your own forest is harder and less successful because the rhizomes often are growing in among tree roots and other plants.
 Removing the whole root system without significant damage can be difficult.

-You can also use beer traps.
-Sink a shallow bowl (or empty tuna fish can) in the soil, so that the rim is positioned at the soil line.
+If possible, avoid killing snails and slugs, because they're helpful in building nitrogen-rich, mineral-laden fertilizer that enhances plant nutrition.
+To eliminate slugs and snails, you can also use beer traps.
+Sink a shallow bowl in the soil, so that the rim is positioned at the soil line.
 Fill it 3/4rds with beer.
 Each evening the slugs and snails will drown trying to drink the beer.
 Clean out the bowl each morning.
 Keep your dogs away from the beer trap because they might like to taste it too.

 In the forest, deer may browse on the plants, but usually this damage doesn't kill the plants.
 If you have a special species you're trying to protect or a new planting, cover it with chicken wire in spring after it emerges.